sheyabernstein/MMM-pihole-stats/README.md

 Pi-hole stats module for MagicMirror².

-## Changelog

-### 2025/02/26 - Support for Pi-hole v6 API

-This update adapts MMM-pihole-stats to work with the new Pi-hole v6 API.
+> :warning: **Pi-Hole v6 Breaking Changes**: Pi-hole v6 has revamped its API.
 The module now uses a REST-based authentication flow and updated endpoints to fetch accurate statistics from your Pi-hole instance.
+Thanks [@ChrisF1976](https://github.com/ChrisF1976).

 ## Screenshots